-Just say no. During your busy season, you are going to be so focused on creating inventory that squeezing in an order means squeezing out something else…likely your own piece of mind.
-During the holiday season, I create a specific deadline – typically, Dec.
-12 – and say that all special orders must be picked up (on my porch) or will be shipped by that date.
+Just say no. During your busy season, you are going to be so focused on creating an inventory that squeezing in an order means squeezing out something else–likely your own peace of mind.
+During the holiday season, I create a specific deadline–typically, Dec.
+12–and say that all special orders must be picked up (on my porch) or will be shipped by that date.
 Be sure to collect shipping fees when you take your customer’s order.

 Might you lose a sale?
 Sure, but this is your busiest season and while sales are important, so are your health, family celebrations, and downtime.

 It only took me one season of arranging meetups and deliveries to realize that I was wasting time and reducing profits.
 I live in a city where it takes almost 30 minutes, one way, to get anywhere.
 So, each meetup or delivery was taking an hour or more, free of charge.
 And I was using gas and putting miles on my car.
 It would have been wiser to spend my time making more inventory or taking a nap.